H2rmone/react-minesweeper/README.md

 ## About
   - 🕹️ A small simple minesweeper game.
-  - 🍔 Fell free to give some advice.
+  - 🍔 Feel free to give some advice.
   - 😂 The algorithms used in this project are very poor.

 ## Preview